My Diabetes Care: A Scalability and Usability Study

 Time Frame: One month follow-up (t1)

 User experience will be assessed by study-specific survey items administered to all study participants at the end of the study period (T1).
-Participants will be asked whether they would continue to use MDC going forward were it to remain available and the number of participants indicating continued use will be reported.
-Participants will be asked which features of MDC where most useful and for each MDC feature the number of participants indicating the feature was useful will be reported.
+Survey items will assess agreement on a 5-point Likert scale from Strongly Agree to Strongly Disagree.
+Participants will be asked whether they would continue to use My Diabetes Care (MDC) going forward were it to remain available and whether they would recommend MDC to other patients with diabetes.

 One month follow-up (t1)